The Abandoned Soldier: History

 In April 2012, the sculpture was moved back to Cardiff Castle as a permanent 'base'.
 In the Summer of 2013, the head piece was removed from the base and taken on a tour of Wales.
 The high points included; The summit of Mount Snowdon and Portmeirion.
 In May 2014 the sculpture was part of an installation by Themis Jones, installed at the Hay Festival of Literature and Art.
 In July 2014 he returned to his main 'base' at Cardiff Castle and will stand as a lasting reminder of the trauma of War, until 2018.
 Finally on the Remembrance weekend in November 2019, the sculpture was fully donated to Firing Line museum and now comes under their care.

 Interpretation

-The statue was created in remembrance of soldiers who suffered the after effects of service and armed conflict but are not being treated in a way becoming those who would give everything for the Unity of our Country.
+The statue was created in remembrance of soldiers who suffer 'PTSD' from armed conflicts and military service.
 The sculpture was modelled after Lance Corporal Daniel Twiddy, who had been wounded in 2003 by friendly fire and shrapnel while in Basra.
 Twiddy had received several wounds from shrapnel, which included wounds to the face from a 'Blue on Blue' incident.
 Since the sculpture toured Wales, there have been many interpretations produced within an Art Collection.
 This collection was broken up but some items remain in the care of Cardiff Castle.
+This also includes the poetry created by poet Mark Christmas 'The Abandoned Soldier Reflections of War'.